anthonyme00/chip-8-emu/README.md

-# chip-8-emu
+# CHIP-8-EMU
-Just another chip-8 emulator.
-Created as a hobby project.
+A simple chip-8 emulator.

-Plays Chip-8 roms.

 You can get roms from [here](http://www.pong-story.com/chip8/).

+This project was created to learn about how computer works at a very basic level.

 ## Building
 Prerequisites: